The Tu-144: The Future That Never Was

 se briser (§12)

-IV - Empilements
+IV - Stacked words / Empilements

-- Traduire en français les exemples suivants / Translate the following examples into French
+- Translate the following examples into French / Traduire en français les exemples suivants

 RIA Novosti military commentator (§1) Trad. :